Richard Montgomery High School

-History and campus
+History

+19th century

 Richard Montgomery High School is the oldest public high school in Montgomery County.
 It was first established in 1892 as "Rockville High School", when the state Board of Education first allocated funds to local school to educate high school students.
 The first class of twelve seniors graduated in 1897.

+20th century

 A new high school was constructed and opened for use in September 1905 on East Montgomery Avenue and Monroe Street.
 An addition was built in 1917, expanding the school to 19 classrooms.
 Rockville Colored High School was opened in 1927.
-The school for white students was renamed Richard Montgomery High School to distinguish between the two in 1935.
+The school for white students was renamed Richard Montgomery High School (after a Major General Richard Montgomery, who had been a slave holder) to distinguish between the two in 1935.